Semi-trailer aerodynamic device: Performance

 A 2012 investigation by SAE International of nine trailer skirt designs found that three provided fuel savings greater than 5%, and four provided savings between 4% and 5%, compared with an unmodified trailer.
 Skirts with reduced ground clearance offer greater fuel savings; in one instance, reducing ground clearance from 16 in to 8 in resulted in an improvement in fuel savings from 4% to 7%.
 One 2008 Delft University of Technology study found fuel savings of up to 15% for the particular design studied.
 Sean Graham, president of a major supplier of trailer skirts, estimates that in typical use, drivers see fuel savings of 5% to 6%.

 Trailers with skirts fitted have also demonstrated reduced tire spray, and drivers have reported improved stability in crosswinds.

 Adoption

 As of 2018, over 60% of new trailers produced in Australia are equipped with skirts, whereas the figure is over 50% for the North American market.

 A 2014 study by the North American Council for Freight Efficiency on adoption of fuel efficient technologies and practices found trailer skirts to be the most widely adopted technology of those studied, having been adopted by seven of the ten major shipping fleets in the study.

-Since the wide adoption of trailer skirts, incidents of them becoming detached and hurting other drivers on the road have increased.
-On October 18, 2018, in one particular case, a trailer skirt came off of an east bound tractor trailer and ended up in the west bound lanes where it hit a car and killed its driver Mark Elliot, 71, of St. Louis, Missouri while he was traveling through Knoxville, Tennessee.
+Since the wide adoption of trailer skirts, incidents of them becoming detached and colliding with other vehicles have increased.
+On October 18, 2018, a trailer skirt came off of a tractor trailer traveling East in Knoxville, Tennessee and hit a westbound car, killing its driver.